 When it comes to hostile takeover bids, timing is everything.
 You’ll have to evaluate the situation and decide whether now is the right time for you to move in on your target company with an offer that will be difficult for them to refuse.

 Take a look at the current state of your target company’s financial outlook and its stock price.
 You’ll also need to see what other companies are doing in response to their own hostile takeover bids — if they’re buying up shares aggressively or making threats of their own, then you might need to move faster than you’d planned.

 The short answer is, yes.
-A hostile takeover is good for shareholders, which I’ve discussed in another article.
+A hostile takeover is good for shareholders.

 There are a few reasons why companies go bankrupt following a raid.
 Corporate raiders may have unrealistic expectations about the value of a company and its ability to generate cashflow for them.
 They may also be overly aggressive in their approach towards acquiring it, which can create conflicts with management, employees and other stakeholders.
 Finally, if the economic outlook worsens between when they acquire the company and when they want to sell it, this could adversely impact the target company's financial situation if it carries a lot of debt.

 Corporate raiders aren’t your average businessperson.
-They’re motivated not only by profit, but also by investing in corporate turnarounds.
+They’re motivated not only by profit and making money, but also by investing in corporate turnarounds.
 This means that if you’re a shareholder of a company being targeted by a raider, you might see some benefits should they succeed.

 The world of business today is very different from the 1980s.
 Corporate raiders are still around, but they’re not as famous as they used to be.
 These days, corporate raiders tend to have a more difficult time finding their target companies and making the right moves to take them over.

 What Obstacles Do Corporate Raiders Face Today?